 Gran Reservas deserve a special mention.
 They are named after decisive moments in the history of the company: Gran Reserva 890 honours its birth in 1890.
 It is aged for six years (instead of four), costs around €110 and its production reaches 10,000 bottles).
 Gran Reserva 904 takes its name from the merge of La Rioja Alta and Bodegas Ardanza in 1904 (around €42; 150,000 bottles).
 Both are perfect examples of this category thanks to their aromatic complexity, silky tannins and evocative power.
-Vintages 1998, 2001 and 2005 are specially interesting.

 The new Viña Arana Gran Reserva has replaced the Viña Arana Reserva from the 2012 vintage onwards.
 Fewer bottles (around 80,000) are made and the retail price has risen to €25 in Spain.
-These reds together with Viña Alberdi Crianza (€12; 500,000 bottles) are both pleasant, light bodied and easy to drink.
+These reds together with Viña Alberdi Crianza (€12; 500,000 bottles) are both pleasant, silky and easy to drink.

 Wine lovers who visit the winery will find a well stocked shop and bar offering wines by the glass.
 Children are welcome during the scheduled winery tours.